anmols97/website/README.md

 This is really awesome

-Edit on example branch
+Now editing on update-readme file

-Noe editing on update-readme file
+Updating locally